dhhepting/dhhepting.github.io/_assignments/CS-280/blog-entry-02-12m.md

 [Blogs](https://en.wikipedia.org/wiki/Blog) (short for weblogs) have become an important means of expression in the information society.
 Personal blog posts are discrete, often informal, diary-style commentaries written by an individual.

-Prepare and submit a blog post that deals with a topic within a course-related [knowledge unit]({{ "/teaching/CS-280/202110/#collapse_OFF_TLO" | relative_url }}) that is currently, or was recently, in the news.

-The list of [knowledge units]({{ "/teaching/CS-280/?type=tlo" | relative_url }}) also includes learning outcomes associated with the topics.
-If it is helpful, you may consider those learning outcomes as suggestions about how to approach your topic.

-Find a personal connection to the topic.
-You may, for example, evaluate the (consideration of) ethical and social tradeoffs in a technical decision or analyse the role of computer professionals in a global computing issue.
+Prepare and submit a blog post that deals with upholding or defending the public interest or public good and examines how to define it in a practical way.
+The [ACM Code of Ethics](https://www.acm.org/code-of-ethics) says that "the Code includes principles formulated as statements of responsibility, based on the understanding that the public good is always the primary consideration."
+[Defense Distributed](https://en.wikipedia.org/wiki/Defense_Distributed) has claimed to serve the public interest.
+Find an example of a claim that the public good is primary consideration and critically examine that claim.

-Identify 2-4 reputable online sources to reference in support of your topic.
+Identify 2-4 reputable online sources to reference in support of your examination.
 References are to be included as hyperlinks within the post, close to the text that makes the reference.

 From [Nielsen and Morkes](<https://www.nngroup.com/articles/concise-scannable-and-objective-how-to-write-for-the-web/>), here are some ways to write for the web: